NEWBORN PHOTOGRAPHY SAFETY

 Parents need to be aware of this fact when looking for a newborn photographer to capture their little ones and it is always best for parents to educate themselves on why newborn safety is so important.

 It has always been a concern of mine that new photographers and even new parents might try to recreate a newborn pose they have seen without fully understanding how it has been created.
-As a newborn photographer myself, I believe those of us working in this wonderful genre should continually try to educate people via our blogs, websites and social media as to how such imagery is achieved.
+I believe those of us working in this wonderful genre should continually try to educate people via our blogs, websites and social media as to how such imagery is achieved.

 Luckily, as the popularity of newborn photography increases, so does the wealth of safety information available.
 There is plenty of information on the internet and organisations dedicated to newborn safety are being set up.
 Here in the UK for example, the Baby and Newborn Photography Association (BANPAS) has been established.
 This organisation promotes safe working practice and is dedicated to ensuring that baby’s comfort and safety is a priority, both by educating parents on how to choose a newborn photographer and providing training and advice to those photographers choosing to enter the newborn photography field.